xhit/pannellum/readme.md

 });
 ```

-## New function click handler "clickHandlerExitFullScreen"
+## New function click handler `clickHandlerExitFullScreen`

-New hotspot key object "clickHandlerExitFullScreen" that receive a boolean.
-When a function is called from hotspot and scene is fullscreen and this function return a modal or other design object then you can call  "clickHandlerExitFullScreen": true for exit fullscreenmode when click hotspot for show modal or other object.
+New hotspot key object `clickHandlerExitFullScreen` that receive a boolean.
+When a function is called from hotspot and scene is fullscreen and this function return a modal or other design object then you can call  `"clickHandlerExitFullScreen": true` for exit fullscreenmode when click hotspot for show modal or other object.

 Example code creating a hotspot via API